IT Contractor Mortgages Guide

 What Loan To Value (LTV) can I get?

-Because someone on a fixed-term contract is considered a higher risk borrower than someone in permanent employment, many lenders reduce their maximum LTV to the 80-90% range.
+Because someone on a fixed-term contract is considered a higher risk borrower than someone in permanent employment, some high street lenders reduce their maximum LTV to the 80-90% range.

 That's not to say you can't get a contractor mortgage with just a 5 per cent deposit, but it's definitely tougher.
-Many more products are available with a 10-20% deposit, as well as lower interest rates.
+Many more products are available if you have 10-20% to put down, and you'll be eligible for a lower mortgage rate as well.

 Can I get an IT contractor mortgage if I'm paid in a foreign currency?

 Yes, absolutely.
+Many contractor mortgage lenders can consider US dollars, Euros and many other currencies.
 Our foreign currency contractor mortgage guide has more details.

 "Brilliant from start to finish.
 Graham managed to find a main high street lender who offered a brilliant rate.
 Would highly recommend."